clrnd/win95-maze-rs/README.md

 The icosahedron vertices where generated with Blender3D and the info extracted with [PyCollada](https://pycollada.github.io/).

-Both renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.
+Renderers have a `draw` method which takes the shader program, sets the appropriate matrices in the shader's uniforms and renders a VAO.

 The wall renderer has an extra check for when the texture type changed